Contribution of expert aggregation to temperature prediction part II: Second order bounds with sleeping experts: Results

-Now let us look at the extreme event which happened in Chamonix between the 13$^{th}$ December and the 24$^{th}$ December 2021.
-In Figure \ref{BOAvsBOA_sleepvsMLpolvsMLpolsleep_chamonix_mid_december}, we can see the temperature observations for this event along with the predictions of the different experts and of both aggregations $\text{BOA}^{s}$ and BOA.
-We qualify this event as extreme, because during this entire period, as we can see in figure \ref{BOAvsBOA_sleepvsMLpolvsMLpolsleep_chamonix_mid_december}, all the experts (except the specialized Q10 and Q30 experts) and BOA without the SEF make way for warm predictions.
-It appears that BOA, without the SEF, does not react to this event, since BOA is not able to quickly put more weight on the Q10 and Q30 experts as one can see in figure \ref{BOA_sleep_BOA_window1253_ech48_74056001_2020-03-30_2023-09-03_weights} around iteration 630 which corresponds to this mid-December event.
-And BOA follows more or less the predictions of the best expert so far (the yellow line of BOA's prediction is close to the green line) which is the MOS of ARO (mos.aro has the largest weight amongst the experts in figure \ref{BOA_sleep_BOA_window1253_ech48_74056001_2020-03-30_2023-09-03_weights}).
+Now let us look at the Chamonix station, where temperatures are difficult to predict due to the mountainous terrain, where katabatic winds and radiative cooling effects remain poorly captured by the raw NWP models and PPMs.
+In Figure \ref{BOAvsBOA_sleep}, we can see the temperature observations of December 2021 along with the 48-hour lead time predictions of the different experts and the prediction errors of $\text{BOA}^{s}$ and BOA in Chamonix.

+We consider this event as extreme because, as shown in the lower plot of Figure \ref{BOAvsBOA_sleep}, all experts (except the specialized Q10 and Q30 experts) produce forecasts that are far too warm throughout the entire period.

+It appears that BOA, without the SEF, does not react to this event, since BOA is not able to quickly put more weight on the Q10 and Q30 experts as one can see in Figure \ref{BOA_sleep_BOA_window1253_ech48_74056001_2020-03-30_2023-09-03_weights} around iteration 630 (between the dashed grey lines) which corresponds to this event.
+And BOA follows more or less the predictions of the best expert so far which is the ppm.aro (ppm.aro has the largest weight amongst the experts in Figure \ref{BOA_sleep_BOA_window1253_ech48_74056001_2020-03-30_2023-09-03_weights}).
 So for BOA it is just "business as usual".
-Indeed, the event is way too short when compared to the number of past iterations on which the experts already accumulated losses, and the Q10 and Q30 have no time to recover large weights.
-We can also see in Figure \ref{BOAvsBOA_sleepvsMLpolvsMLpolsleep_chamonix_mid_december} that the event is much better predicted, by $\text{BOA}^{s}$ than by $\text{BOA}$.
-This is due to the activation of the Q10 and Q30 experts (see the blue strokes in figure \ref{BOA_sleep_BOA_window1253_ech48_74056001_2020-03-30_2023-09-03_weights}, around iteration 630) by the GBRT in the SEF.
-The predictions of $\text{BOA}^{s}$ (yellow line on the lower plot of figure \ref{BOAvsBOA_sleepvsMLpolvsMLpolsleep_chamonix_mid_december}) are much closer (often beneath the green line of mos.aro's predictions) to the observations between the 13$^{th}$ and the 23$^{rd}$ December 2021.
-After the 23$^{rd}$ December, both aggregations show almost the same predictions once again.
+Indeed, without the SEF, the event is far too short relative to the number of past iterations over which the experts have already accumulated losses, and the Q10 and Q30 have no time to recover large weights.